 You can settle your taxes for less than what you owe, but there are a lot of complications, so each case needs to be analyzed on its own merits.
 From a high-level perspective, the chances of a tax reduction through a settlement is best when a hardship, financially or otherwise, can be proven.
 Often, if a person has minimal assets, and moderate income, a settlement that is favorable to the taxpayer can be reached.
 This is the case since it will be possible to prove the taxpayer will not be able to pay the taxes owed.

 It also is possible to have the IRS declare your tax account uncollectable if you can not afford to pay them back.
-The IRS likes this status over the settlement process since there is always a chance they will be paid back.
+Unfiled tax returns and penalties go hand in hand.
+However, the IRS likes this status over the settlement process since there is always a chance they will be paid back.
 The IRS will stop collection activities, but the interest and penalties mount so the issue in some ways is not getting better.
 The IRS will review your account every one or two years, to make sure your financial situation has not changed.
 If you can create an installment agreement, this is often the best answer since the penalties charged will be lower with a payment plan than if you do not have one.